Qawerz/WutheringWaves-Convence-Tracker/README.md

-# WutheringWaves_pulls_tracker
+# WutheringWaves Convence Tracker
-A simple python script that shows the number of pulls you've made
+A simple python script that shows the number of pulls you've made in the termial

 ## How to get a link?
 1. Log in to the game.